Introducing $C

 Install manuscript-cli

-Open your terminal and enter manuscript-cli
+Open your terminal and enter manuscript-cli to see available commands.

-to start the interactive manuscript creator.
+Enter manuscript-cli init to start the interactive manuscript creator.

 Enter the default base directory for manuscripts, then enter your manuscript name (e.g., flare_launch).